-But in the cities and hisoric towns the love of speed can be deadly.
-Italy has one of the highest road death tolls in Europe - 6.1 per 100,000 - and Rome is rated as the worst European city for traffic accidents.
-In 2014 the Italian government declared the national road toll "an emergency".
+However, the Italians' love of speed can be deadly and Italy has one of the highest road death tolls in Europe – 6.1 per 100,000.
+The capital Rome is rated as the worst European city for traffic accidents.
+In 2014, the Italian government declared the national road toll "an emergency".

-The SS 106 spanning the Ionian coast from Reggio Calabria to Taranto is among Europe's most dangerous roads.
-And this little beauty pictured below, the Stelvio Pass in the Alps, is the 10th most dangerous road in the entire world.
-For obvious reasons it's best to back off the throttle and take it easy.
+The SS 106, the highway spanning the Ionian coast from Reggio Calabria to Taranto, is among Europe's most dangerous roads.
+And this little beauty pictured below, the Stelvio Pass in the Alps, is one of the most dangerous roads in the world.
+For obvious reasons, it's best to back off the throttle and take it easy.

 Contributing to the road toll is the fact many Italian drivers speed and may cut you off or act aggressively.
-Trucks, even the 18-wheeler kind, exhibit the same behaviour.
-Be prepared, allow extra room for emergency manoeuvres and resist the tempatation to follow suit.
+Trucks, even the 18-wheeler kind, exhibit the same behavior.
+Be prepared, allow extra room for emergency maneuvers, and resist the temptation to follow suit.

 Other contributing factors:

-Like any major city around the world, traffic in Rome and Naples can be terrible; with many drivers disobeying the road rules.
-Avoid the temptation to follow suit, as some Italian highways have automated ticketing systems which will fine even rented cars for things like speeding.
+Like any major city around the world, traffic in Rome and Naples can be heavy with many drivers disobeying the road rules.
+Avoid the temptation to follow suit, as some Italian highways have automated ticketing systems that will also fine rented cars for offenses such as speeding.

-As with most major cities, the congestion is bad during rush hour in places like Florence, and with the maze of one-way streets and restrictions it's not much better the rest of the day.
-Parking can be a challenge too.
+As with most major cities, congestion is bad during rush hour, in popular places such as Florence, with one-way streets and restrictions, it's not much better the rest of the day.
+Parking can be a challenge, too.
 Drivers will fill any spare space, so if you plan to hire a rental, make sure it has insurance to cover possible dents and dings.

 If you are driving around in the major cities, do so with caution especially when approaching pedestrian crossings.
 They are everywhere and not all are marked with a flashing light.
 Throw in the confidence of the Italian locals who will walk out even with traffic going by and you can see how some folks end up being a part of the annual road accident stats.

 Be careful while walking around town, pedestrians make up many of Italy's road fatality statistics.
-Pedestrians or cyclists often hit or are hit by scooters and cars.
+Pedestrians and cyclists often hit or are hit by scooters and cars.

 Traffic will speed by without stopping, offering few safe chances to actually cross the road.
-Motorbikes, Vespas, or mopeds, which are very popular in Italy, do this as often as vehicles.
-Even more difficult, sidewalks can be narrow and tempt you to walk in the road.
+Motorbikes or mopeds, which are very popular in Italy, do this as often as cars, buses and trucks.
+Because sidewalks can be narrow, it's tempting to walk in the road.
+Don't.